This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Delete roleDelete role
+Delete RoleDelete the role

-Detailed InformationCheck detailed information of the roll
+Detailed InformationView detailed information of the roll

-EventCheck events that occurred within the roll
+eventCheck events that occurred within the roll

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account informationCheck basic information about the Account, such as name, location, and creation date and time.

-Metadata InformationCheck the metadata information of the roll
+Metadata InformationCheck the roll’s metadata information

-Policy Rule InformationView the policy rule information of the role
+Policy Rule InformationView Role policy rule information

 • Resources: List of resources to which the rule applies

-• * is allowed but only as the final segment of the path
+• * is allowed, but only as the final segment of the path

-• Rules can apply to API resources (e.g., “pods” or “secrets”) or non-resource URL paths (e.g., “/api”), but not both
+• A rule can apply to an API resource (e.g., “pods” or “secrets”) or a non-resource URL path (e.g., “/api”), but not both

 Table.
-Roll detailed information items
+Role detailed information items

-Delete roll
+Delete role

-To delete the roll, follow the steps below.
+To delete the role, follow these steps.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 Caution

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 Reference

-For detailed information about role binding, refer to the Kubernetes official documentation > Using RBAC Authorization.
+For detailed information about RoleBinding, refer to the Kubernetes official documentation > Using RBAC Authorization.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 Category